Wyntuition/aspnetcore-workshop-kit/01-BasicApiApp/README.md

 ## Let's get started

 1. Set up MVC!
 The Web API has been merged into MVC, so it's all one package.

-And add this dependency for MVC to project.json,
+Start by adding this dependency for MVC to project.json,

 ```
 "Microsoft.AspNetCore.Mvc": "1.0.0"